 Lists need to be tagged as lists.
 If there is no indication that text is part of a list, it will simply appear to be a wall of unrelated text or a bunch of words with no context.

 Properly tagged lists will allow assistive technology to inform the reader that items are “item 1 of 12” so they know the items are part of a list.
 This can be quite complex in the case of a nested list (or “outline”).
 A table of contents is an example of a list.

 Without proper list tags, the table of contents pictured here will simply read as a wall of items.
 The reader will be unable to understand that for example, that “Research Design,” “Participants,” “Measures” and “Procedure and Analytic Plan” fall under the section “Methods.”

 Tables can be difficult for assistive technology users to parse.
-With each cell usually referring to both a row and a column header for content, additional information is required so that the data can be clearly understood.
+Because each cell usually refers to both a row and a column header for content, additional information is required so that the data can be clearly understood.
 Row and column headers must be identified in order for the data to be understood and to facilitate navigation.

 |24 hour high||27||28||29||20|

 If, for example, in the table to the left, the user wants to know the average rainfall in each country, they need to know that the columns read Americas, Asia, Europe, and Africa and that the rows read Average, 24-hour high and 12-hour high.
 Then can then navigate across the rows to get the information.
 However, without an identified column header tag, all the reader gets is a list of numbers: 133, 244, 155, and 166 with no context.
 Similarly, without the Table Summary of Table 9, Rainfall by continent 2009, they won’t know what year this data is from.